 Many of us seem motivated to focus and act on beliefs for doing good by a Calvinistic sense of responsibility that was impressed on us through social interactions since our childhood.
 We later generalised it to other hypothetical humans, out of a need to have a coherent ontology, as well as to assess value and pursue our derived goals consistently.
 Such underlying motivations are different from actually caring, and therefore drive a subtle wedge between the information we seek and act on, and what’s actually true, relevant, and helpful for the persons we claim to be trying to improve the lives of.

-Going by projects I've coordinated, EAs often push for removing paper conflicts of interest over attaining actual skin in the game.
+Going by projects I've coordinated, EAs often push for removing paper conflicts of interest over attaining actual skin in the game (comment).

-Rationalists who detachedly and coolly model the external world (vs. say nature-loving hippies who feel warm and close to their surroundings), are guided by an aesthetic preference, is my sense:
+When rationalists detachedly and coolly model the external world (vs. say nature-loving hippies who feel warm and close to their surroundings), they are guided by an aesthetic preference, is my sense:

 We distill individual identities into abstract types that are elegant and ordered, based on primary features held in common (your interview on beauty in physics highlighted these aesthetics).
 Distillation allows us to block out context-specific features that appear messy and noisy.

 Perhaps, we perceive contexts as more messy because we sort more precisely.
 Rationalists have, on average, more pronounced autistic traits.
 People diagnosed with autism tend to precisely sort entities they notice around them within a narrower confidence band of identity.
 They need tighter coherence amongst instances to feel certain about them being the same.
 So their threshold for perceiving ambiguity is lower: a smaller deviation in an entity’s features (superficial or essentialised) will trigger ambiguity as to which identity that entity belongs to.